Towards the non-perturbative cosmological bootstrap: Bulk two-point function

-The derivation in Sec.~\ref{sec:KL} was based on symmetry properties of the dS Hilbert space alone; the present derivation was based on the analytic continuation of correlators from $S^{d+1}$ to dS${}_{d+1}$.
-Moreover, Eq.~\eqref{The inversion formula} provides an explicit formula for $a_{-\Delta}$ or equivalently the spectral density $\rho_\phi(\Delta)$ at complex values $\Delta$.
-Interestingly, the positivity of $\rho_\phi(\hd + i \nu)$ at real values of $\nu$ was manifest from the derivation in section~\ref{sec:KL}, but is not explicit from the present argument.
+The derivation in Sec.~\ref{sec:KL} was based on symmetry properties of the dS Hilbert space alone which the positivity of $\rho_\phi(\hd + i \nu)$ at real values of $\nu$ is manifest there.
+The present derivation was based on the analytic continuation of correlators from $S^{d+1}$ to dS${}_{d+1}$ which leads to an explicit formula for $\rho_\phi(\Delta)$ at complex values $\Delta$ but does not show a positivity manifestly.

+Note that we assumed that the complimentary series are not apparent here; however, contour $c_2$ in figure~\ref{fig:ContourG} can be extended (to the dashed line) to take the complimentary series into account.
+As is discussed in section~\ref{sec:reps}, the complimentary series can be seen as an analytic continuation of the principal series that will appear as pole crossings over the solid line $c_2$ in figure~\ref{fig:ContourG}.
+In section~\reef{sec:ExampleInversion} we will see that this precisely happens for a range of dimensions of operators in a bulk CFT.